When couples divorce, it is advised and sensible for the parties to reach a final settlement in relation to their finances.

-In celebrity divorces the press often focus on the financial side of the proceedings rather than the divorce.
-Paul McCartney’s £24 million plus divorce settlement was huge news with Heather Mills actually trying to claim a settlement of £125 million.
+The Press will often report the big money cases, especially when celebrities are involved, for example Paul McCartney’s £24 million plus divorce settlement was huge news with Heather Mills actually trying to claim a settlement of £125 million.
 In that case the Judge ruled that her claim was ‘an excessive, indeed exorbitant, claim’ Most Divorcing couples do not have assets anywhere near this but do however need to settle financial matters and try to achieve a clean break moving forward.

-Financial proceedings within divorce are often referred to as ancillary proceedings or ancillary relief as they are ancillary to the divorce proceedings.
+Financial proceedings within divorce are often referred to as ancillary relief proceedings as they are ancillary to the divorce proceedings.
 Indeed, a financial remedy cannot be ordered by the court unless it is made within or after divorce proceedings.

 When considering a financial settlement all of the marital assets and liabilities are added to ‘the pot’ and then divided between the parties.
 The assets and liabilities will include all aspects of the parties’ finances including the former matrimonial home, pensions, items of value, debts and loans to name but a few.

 The starting point for division of assets is 50/50.
 The Court, however, places the needs of the children foremost and therefore if there are children of the family, the parent who has primary care of the children may be awarded a greater portion of the family assets if it is necessary to ensure that the children’s needs are met.
-Whilst the starting point is 50/50 there may be reason for the court to depart from this position if one of the parties’ needs outweighs the others.
+In addition whilst the starting point is 50/50 there may be reason for the court to depart from this position, if one of the parties’ needs outweighs the others.

 In cases where the parties cannot agree, either party can issue an application for a financial remedy.
-Before such an application is made, unless there are exceptional circumstances, the person who wishes to issue the application must attend mediation.
+Before such an application is made, unless there are certain circumstances, the person who wishes to issue the application must attend mediation.
 The other party will be invited to attend mediation but does not have to attend.
-After the mediation session, a ‘MIAM’ will be issued which is the form confirming that the party has attended the mediation session and allows the party to make the application to court.
+If mediation fails, a certificate will be issued confirming that the party has attended the mediation session and allows the party to make the application to court.

-Once the parties have exchanged their Form E and have had chance to consider the contents and attachments of the other parties’ Form E, they are required to serve a chronology of proceedings, a questionnaire setting out any questions they have to the other party regarding their disclosure and a statement setting out the issues in the case.
+Once the parties have exchanged their Form E and have had chance to consider the contents and attachments of the other parties’ Form E, they are required to serve a chronology, a questionnaire setting out any questions they have to the other party regarding their disclosure and a statement setting out the apparent issues in the case.

 The matter is then listed for a first appointment before a Judge.
-At the first appointment the Judge will consider the documents submitted by each party and will set directions as to when the questionnaire of the other party must be answered.
+At the first appointment the Judge will consider the documents submitted by each party and will set directions as to when the questionnaire of the other party must be answered, joint valuations of assets such as the former matrimonial home can be ordered when the value is not agreed.
 The hearing is generally a short hearing which is attended by all parties but is held in private.

 After the first hearing the matter will be listed for a Financial Dispute Resolution (FDR) hearing.
 By this point both parties will have received the other parties’ responses to their questionnaire and hopefully the issues of the case will have been narrowed.
 Parties are encouraged to use this hearing to negotiate a settlement without the need for further hearings.
 The Judge who hears this will give an indication as to what they would decide if the matter was in fact listed as a Final Hearing.
 This often brings parties’ minds together to try and negotiate a settlement having had the insight of what a Judge would order.